rafal-draws/blog/posts/possibly_a_first_blog_post.md

+This is a title

+I always wanted to create a blog.

 # The idea

 The idea is to create a minimal blog framework, that parses the markdown files and uses github as a database.